josephGZC/binary_atmospheric_nucleation/README.md

 A water/nonane system was previously explored by [Wagner and Strey (2001)](https://doi.org/10.1021/jp011460x).
 They observed a two-pathway nucleation mechanism, which suggests that both species nucleate independently in a unary manner.
 This is attributed to the pronounced miscibility gap between the two molecules.
 It was proposed that, in a system composed of an immiscible pair, it is likely for heterogeneous-like nucleation to occur, whereby the first species to nucleate serves as a substrate for the nucleation of the other.
 This hypothesis is supported by our observations, with radial analysis showing deep blue and red hue at the heatmap at all time steps ([Fig. S5](#anchor-S5)).
 Visually, a lens-on-sphere structure was observed, consisting of a large central nonane cluster to which are adsorbed several independent water clusters ([Fig. S6a-c](#anchor-S6)).
 The cross-section confirms the radial analysis as no mixing is observed, and each individual structure is either pure nonane or pure water ([Fig. S6d-f](#anchor-S6)).

+> ✅ What are the binary arrangements/ordering of the molecules in each cluster? </br>
+> ➡️ nonane/1-butanol: homogenous mixing </br>
+> ➡️ water/1-butanol: core-shell ordering </br>
+> ➡️ water/nonane: lens-sphere ordering

 <a name="anchor-F6"></a>
 <p align="center" width="100%">
     <img width="60%" src="https://github.com/user-attachments/assets/66d8d02b-cf98-4672-bfad-1b924fd630f2">